 General.
-As described in the Prospectuses, certain Underlying Funds in which the Funds invest intend to use derivative instruments, including several of the instruments described above, to seek to enhance investment returns as well as for risk management purposes.
-Although an Underlying Fund's Adviser or Subadviser may seek to use these transactions to achieve an Underlying Fund's investment goals, no assurance can be given that the use of these transactions will achieve this result.
+As described in the Prospectus, the Fund intends to use derivative instruments, including several of the instruments described above, to seek to enhance investment returns as well as for risk management purposes.
+Although the adviser may seek to use these transactions to achieve the Fund's investment goals, no assurance can be given that the use of these transactions will achieve this result.
 Any or all of these investment techniques may be used at any time.
-The ability of an Underlying Fund to utilize these derivative instruments successfully will depend on its Adviser's or Subadviser's ability to predict pertinent market movements, which cannot be assured.
-Furthermore, an Underlying Fund's use of certain derivatives may in some cases involve forms of financial leverage, which involves risk and may increase the volatility of a Fund's NAV.
-Leveraging may cause an Underlying Fund to liquidate portfolio positions to satisfy its obligations when it may not be advantageous to do so.
-To the extent that an Underlying Fund is not able to close out a leveraged position because of market illiquidity, its liquidity may be impaired to the extent that it has a substantial portion of liquid assets used as collateral for its derivatives transactions.
-Each Fund will comply with applicable regulatory requirements when implementing these strategies, techniques and instruments.
+The ability of the Fund to utilize these derivative instruments successfully will depend on its adviser's ability to predict pertinent market movements, which cannot be assured.
+Furthermore, the Fund's use of certain derivatives may in some cases involve forms of financial leverage, which involves risk and may increase the volatility of the Fund's NAV.
+Leveraging may cause the Fund to liquidate portfolio positions to satisfy its obligations when it may not be advantageous to do so.
+To the extent that the Fund is not able to close out a leveraged position because of market illiquidity, its liquidity may be impaired to the extent that it has a substantial portion of liquid assets used as collateral for its derivatives transactions.
+The Fund will comply with applicable regulatory requirements when implementing these strategies, techniques and instruments.
 Use of derivatives for other than hedging purposes may be considered a speculative activity, involving greater risks than are involved in hedging.
 A short exposure through a derivative may present additional risks.
-If the value of the asset, asset class or index on which a Fund has obtained a short exposure increases, the Fund will incur a loss.
+If the value of the asset, asset class or index on which the Fund has obtained a short exposure increases, the Fund will incur a loss.
 Moreover, the potential loss from a short exposure is theoretically unlimited.